duke-libraries/ddr-antivirus/README.md

 end
 ```

-The scanner raises an exception (Ddr::Antivirus::VirusFoundError) if a virus is found.
+The scanner raises a `Ddr::Antivirus::VirusFoundError` exception if a virus is found.

 ### Results